Promineo-Tech/git-commands/readme.md

 ## CLI

 CLI (Command Line Interface): Also called the terminal, is the program we will use to interact with our computer's files and directories.
 It is helpful to become know how to use some of the various commands you can use in the terminal.
-On Apple computers we are able to use the built in terminal.
-On Windows machines we will need to download Bash for windows which can be found [here](https://gitforwindows.org/)
+On Apple computers you are able to use the built in terminal.
+On Windows machines you will need to download Bash for Windows which can be found [here](https://gitforwindows.org/)

 ## Common Terminal Commands (Same if you are using BASH for Windows)
-Note: If are a Windows user and not using BASH, then you are using the <a href="https://red-dot-geek.com/basic-windows-command-prompt-commands/#sec-basic">Windows Command Prompt</a> which are different commands.
+<strong>Note:</strong> If you are a Windows user and not using BASH, then you are using the <a href="https://red-dot-geek.com/basic-windows-command-prompt-commands/#sec-basic">Windows Command Prompt</a> which have different commands.

 - pwd: Stands for present working directory.
 Show's where you currently are in your file tree.